Shukoya/Shoko/REFACTORING_ROADMAP.md

 - [x] Fix DI examples in docs: avoid creating an unused container in the sample (UnifiedApplication builds its own); add concrete examples for resolving services inside components via provided dependencies.

 Outcome: A single, predictable flow — UI reads from state; controllers invoke Domain services; services persist and dispatch actions; the overlay is a proper component; there is no mode/screen duplication for annotations.

+### 4.6 Loading Overlay Component ✅ COMPLETE (new)
+- Converted progress overlay to a `Components::Screens::LoadingOverlayComponent` implementing `do_render(surface, bounds)`.
+- `ReaderController` now renders the overlay component within its frame; removed direct calls to the module’s frame-managed renderer.

 ## Verified Findings: Dynamic Navigation (status)